 How to Dry Flowers

-To dry flowers, first select a fresh bunch of flowers or stems.
-Then, strip the stems of any excess leaves and bunch each kind of flower together with a rubber band or string.
-Finally, tie upside down and hang in a dark & dry room.
-Leave to dry for 2-3 weeks.
+First, get a fresh bunch of flowers.
+Then, strip the stems of any excess leaves and bunch each type of flower together with a rubber band.
+Finally, tie it upside down and hang it in a dark, dry room with good circulation.
+Leave to dry out for 2-3 weeks.

 Things you’ll need: